Best Mortgage Rates for First Time Buyers

 • There are 2 main types of mortgage which determine how you pay the lender - repayment and interest-only

-• With a first-time buyer repayment mortgage, you pay back a bit of the outstanding mortgage balance – i.e. the amount you borrowed - each month alongside interest payments
+• With a first time buyer repayment mortgage, you pay back a bit of the outstanding mortgage balance – i.e. the amount you borrowed - each month alongside interest payments

 • With an interest-only mortgage, you only make interest payments each month and repay the full mortgage at the end of the mortgage term.
-As a first-time buyer, you wouldn't typically opt for an interest-only mortgage.
+As a first time buyer, you wouldn't typically opt for an interest-only mortgage.
 These mortgages are more commonly used by buy-to-let landlords

-Choosing Your First-Time Buyer Mortgage
+Choosing Your First Time Buyer Mortgage Deal

 When choosing your first mortgage, there are various elements that you need to factor in:

 1. You must find how much you can borrow. - the amount that you can borrow will depend on your income and outgoings and the deposit you have to put down.
-Our first-time buyer mortgage calculator will give you an idea of how much you can borrow
+Our first time buyer mortgage calculator will give you an idea of how much you can borrow

 2. Calculate the deposit you can afford - a typical deposit will be at least 5% of a property’s value.
 However, if you’re able to save more than this, it can open up mortgages with competitive rates as you’ll be considered a lower risk.
 Learn more about how to buy your first home with a small deposit in our guide